 Education in emergencies

-A major focus for UNICEF is to strengthen the capacity of governments and other institutions in all 20 countries to prepare for and respond to humanitarian crises.
-As a result, UNICEF and NGO partners have been training hundreds of staff members from education ministries on education in emergencies, which includes the building of temporary learning spaces and the development of emergency curricula.
-Based on this, countries developed localised contingency plans and disaster risk reduction strategies and incorporated emergency education in their national sector plans and budgets.
+In Eastern and Southern Africa, it is a key priority for UNICEF to strengthen the capacity of governments and other institutions in all 21 countries to prepare for and respond to humanitarian crises.
+Hundreds of employees from education ministries have been trained on education in emergencies, including the building of temporary learning spaces and development of emergency curricula.
+Based on this, countries have developed localized contingency plans and disaster risk reduction strategies, and incorporated emergency education in their national sector plans and budgets.

 Results for children